conda-forge/conda-forge.github.io/src/misc/00_intro.rst

 .. glossary::

-  ENV
+  ENVIRONMENT
-    **E**\ nvironment.
     An environment is a tool that helps to keep dependencies required by different projects separate by creating isolated spaces for them that contain per-project dependencies for them. `Learn More <https://docs.conda.io/projects/conda/en/latest/user-guide/concepts/environments.html>`__.

   CI
     **C**\ ontinuous **I**\ ntegration.
 Continuous integration is the practice of automating the integration of code changes from multiple contributors into a single software project. `Learn More <https://en.wikipedia.org/wiki/Continuous_integration>`__.